 Selection of a Preferred Alternative: Selection of preferred solution, likely to be comprised of both long-range and short range solutions, described as a "locally-preferred alternative" (LPA).

 Study GoalsThe study and preliminary concepts seek to address four goals for Metrorail service in the shared BOS corridor:

-Serve current and future ridership needs
+1. Serve current and future ridership demand

-Today, trains on the Blue, Orange, and Silver lines are already crowded during rush hours, when some Orange Line trains between Court House and Foggy Bottom are at maximum capacity.
-By 2040, both population and jobs along the three lines are forcast to grow by more than 20%, which will increase Metrorail ridership by 18%.
-The use of all 8-car trains alone is not enough to relieve the crowding and absorb future ridership growth.
+Today, trains on the Blue, Orange, and Silver lines are already crowded during rush hours.
+Some Orange Line trains between Court House and Foggy Bottom are at maximum capacity.
+By 2040, population and job growth in the BOS corridor is forecast to grow more than 30%, increasing Metrorail ridership by 18%.
+Even with all 8-car trains, there will not be enough rush-hour train capacity to meet the future demand.

-Maintain and improve on-time performance
+2. Improve reliability and on-time performance

 When unanticipated disruptions like this occur, Metro’s ability to minimize the impact of single tracking or to quickly deploy relief trains is limited due to the two-track system and available infrastructure.
 Addressing these limitations requires solutions that will allow Metro to manage disruptions more efficiently.